-This statement is published in accordance with article 8 in commission implementing regulation (EU) 2021/763 of 23 April 2021 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council and Directive 2014/59/EU of the European Parliament and of the Council with regard to the supervisory reporting and public disclosure of the minimum requirement for own funds and eligible liabilities.
+This is the translation of the insolvency ranking published by Finantsinspektsioon in Estonian in accordance with article 8 of Commission Implementing Regulation (EU) 2021/763 of 23 April 2021 laying down implementing technical standards for the application of Regulation (EU) No 575/2013 of the European Parliament and of the Council and Directive 2014/59/EU of the European Parliament and of the Council with regard to the supervisory reporting and public disclosure of the minimum requirement for own funds and eligible liabilities.
 The ranking starts with the most junior ranking instruments and items.
-The Estonian Financial Supervision Authority may amend or modify this statement at any time.
+The ranking takes into account the bail-in specifics stipulated in Financial Crisis Prevention and Resolution Act.
+Finantsinspektsioon reserves the right to change the ranking at any time.
+In case of differences between the Estonian and English version of the insolvency ranking, the Estonian version supersedes.